-Software workaround not applicable to the BSP.
+Software workaround not implemented in the BSP.
+Functionality or mode of operation in which the erratum may manifest itself is not used.
 The BSP does not use conditional LDREX.

 ERR003734 ARM: 752519-An imprecise abort may be reported twice on non-cacheable reads